 Rings are a symbol of love and commitment.
 It is common for couples to have an engagement ring and a wedding band.
 Although some may prefer to wear only one, either an engagement ring or a wedding band.
 However, deciding how to wear these rings becomes trickier the more rings are added.

+Does the wedding band go on the top or bottom?
 Traditionally, wedding bands go on the bottom, just below the engagement ring.
 The wedding band’s placement on the ring finger and closer to the palm is based on the belief that it has a vein directly connected to the heart.
 However, it is ultimately up to a couple to decide how they want to wear their wedding bands.

 More details are given as to why tradition states that wedding bands go below engagement rings.
 Alternative ways of wearing sets of rings are also listed.
 Moreover, things to keep in mind when deciding which way is right for you are outlined.